freedomofpress/securedrop/docs/network_firewall.md

 For "Configure LAN Interface", set the IP address and subnet mask of the Application Subnet for the LAN interface.
 Click Next.

 Set a strong admin password.
+We recommend generating a random password with KeePassX, and saving it in the Tails Persistent folder using the provided KeePassX database template.
 Click Next.

 Click Reload.